When overridden in a derived class, returns the number of rows in the underlying data store that exist within the specified scope.

 The following query constraints apply:

-If only scope is provided, and query is nullptr or all the properties on query return either nullptr or default values, then all records matching the indicated scope parameter are counted.
+If only scope is provided, and query is a null reference (Nothing in Visual Basic) or all the properties on query return either a null reference (Nothing in Visual Basic) or default values, then all records matching the indicated scope parameter are counted.

 If the UserInactiveSinceDate property is not equal to MaxValue, then the counted records are also filtered to return only those records associated with inactive users.
 The comparison includes records where the LastActivityDate property is less than or equal to the UserInactiveSinceDate property.